mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Kaer Thandros and its people are his sacred charge
 - His claim to the title of High King (of the unified realm) is legitimate and must be proven
 - The memory of his father, who died defending the northern pass
-- His daughter Princess Eira, whom he's grooming as heir
+- His son Crown Prince Thorin, whom he's grooming as heir

 **Flaws:**
 - Stubbornly refuses to admit mistakes once a decision is made